 The blended program incorporates online learning with short on-campus summer residencies.
 You will have the opportunity to choose either a major research project or thesis as your final completion of the program.

-The three on-campus residencies are strategically placed at the beginning, middle and end of the program to allow you a short but intensive immersion into a community of learning situated on one of the most naturally beautiful campuses in all of the country.
+The three 3-weeks on-campus residencies are strategically placed at the beginning, middle and end of the program to allow you a short but intensive immersion into a community of learning situated on one of the most naturally beautiful campuses in all of the country.
 Many students say this time together on the land is the highlight of their program.

 You can expect to: